snqureshi/united-motors/README.md

 - _Create models to accurately depict the ERD_
 - _Create database with CRUD functionality using Ruby-on-Rails_
 - _Utilize RESTful JSON endpoints_
-- _Implement User Authentication and Association for cars and appointments_
+- _Implement User Authentication and Association for cars_
 - _Render different routes based on user credentials on the frontend_
 - _Render data using functional and class React components_
 - _Use CSS to create the wireframes_